Patents and copyrights:

 * In my limited experience, the practice of applying for patents involves arcane, costly arts of format, statement, timing and bluff, while copyright is deceptively easy/automatic.
 Although my concerns with both reach back 40+ years, I'm unqualified to give advice and am far from expert.
 However: thanks to the Internet, I can "publish" and share a few opinions anyway. :-)

 Send your feedback to: craig er oochi a t outlook dotty

 (Hopefully, that's bot proof.)

-Straight away: anyone who's mentally/personally engaged with what they do, and especially if s/he works "hands on", is very likely to be making progress on innovations every day.
-Most of this creativity gets passed around on a person-to-person basis at best --as is the case in an astronomy and telescope making e-correspondence group I belong to --with little or no thought given to patents and profits.
-However, considerable effort is expended on show-and-tell efforts, in hopes that others will pay us the sincere compliment of "stealing" our ideas, completed devices and methods :-)
+Straight away: anyone who is mentally/personally engaged with what they do, and especially if s/he works "hands on", is very likely to be making progress on many innovations.
+Most of this creativity gets informally passed around on a person-to-person basis at best --as is the case in an astronomy and telescope making e-correspondence group I belong to --with little or no thought given to patents and profits.
+However, we expend considerable effort on show-and-tell, in hopes that others will pay us the sincere compliment of "stealing" our ideas, devices and methods :-)

-The above thoughts are, of course, a very hard sell --especially
+Such thoughts are, of course, a very hard sell, especially to a society

-in a society in such dire need of fundamental changes --!-- but again:
+in such dire need of fundamental changes --!-- but I insist: change itself

 * I find the differences between patents and copyrights amazing.

 ~ It's my perception that the securing and successful marketing of a patent is a worse bet than buying lottery tickets.
 Patents require careful documentation, controlled formal disclosure, a learned legal-technical language for the description and claims, costly searches for "prior art" by a specialist (which must be at least a due diligence gesture), --and a fleecing of thousands of dollars just to begin with your counsel and representation.

 ~ However, the securing (if not the marketing of) a copyright requires touching your pen to paper --and *poof*: you have a copyright which lasts your life plus 50 years.